- Accepted Student Checklist

 Step 1: Explore Bachelor's Degree program tracks

 Explore the Bachelor's Degree specializations through the links below to find specific information on each degree and Frequently Asked Questions.
-If you'd like to discuss bachelor degree options with a BAS Advisor, schedule an appointment through our online scheduling system.
+If you'd like to discuss degree options with a Bachelor's Advisor, and you are an EFSC student with access to the myEFSC Portal, you should use the EAB Navigate system to schedule an appointment.
+If you are not yet an EFSC student, use the links below to schedule bachelor advising appointments, with appointments available by phone, Microsoft Teams, or on-campus.

 - Advanced Allied Health Specialization